rddunphy/texwc/README.md

 * From the terminal, run `texwc [path]`, where `path` is the path of a `.tex` file.
 * To get a word count from multiple files, specify the path of a `.texwc` config file for `path`, or the path of a directory containing a config file.
 If no value is specified for `path`, the current working directory is used.
 * Config files can be generated with the `-i` option (see below for details).
-* By default, \\input and \\include commands are ignored.
-This is to allow contol over which included files should be counted (e.g. appendices are usually not included in a word count).
+* By default, the `\input` and `\include` LaTeX commands are ignored.
+This is to allow control over which included files should be counted (e.g., appendices and title pages are usually not included in a word count).
 To expand these commands, use the `--with-includes` option.
 * The output will show line, word and character counts for each specified file as well as a total:
   ```
-  $ texwc report/.texwc
+  $ texwc
   LINES WORDS CHARS FILE
      35   595  3965 chapters/01_introduction
     285  5370 33619 chapters/02_background